 - 49.2 The Education Executive will have the exclusive power to take any decision on behalf of the Council in the discharge of its functions as education authority except those reserved to Council or delegated to a Chief Officer.
+The powers of the Education Executive will include all matters within the remit of Children's Services.
 The Education Executive may establish Policy Development Panels in the same way as the Executive.
-Any Panel so established will operate in terms of the remit fixed by the Education Executive and in accordance with guidance issued from time to time by the Executive. - 49.3 Paragraph 48.3 will apply to the Education Executive within its decision making competence as it applies to the Executive.
+Any Panel so established will operate in terms of the remit fixed by the Education Executive and in accordance with guidance issued from time to time by the Executive. - 49.3 Paragraph 48.3 will apply to tThe Education Executive may refer any matter within its decision making competence as it applies to the Executiveto Council.